 Are there any 2% CDS?

-Edward Jones is currently paying slightly over 2 percent for its 3-year, 4-year, and 5-year certificates.
+Several financial institutions currently pay over 2 percent for their 3-year, 4-year, and 5-year certificates.
 Additionally, investors can earn 3 percent for a 3-year and 5-year fixed annuity.

 Can you lose money with CDs?